itsmesohmm/Cybersecurity-Projects/README.md

 ## 🔐 About Me

 Hi!
-I'm a Security Researcher passionate about penetration testing, cyber forensics, and malware analysis.
-I break systems to secure them and investigate incidents to understand what went wrong.
-This portfolio showcases my cybersecurity projects, tools, and research aimed at making the digital world safer for everyone.
+I'm a Security Researcher passionate about penetration testing, with interests in cyber forensics and malware analysis.
+I love tackling challenges with an attacker’s mindset to strengthen security and help make the digital world safer for everyone!

 ## 🛠️ Portfolio Structure